FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 The keywords can have some single-letter suffices: 4 or 6 ( for IPv4/6 ), “a” to do an asynchronous DNS lookup, and “c” to clear all caches before starting the task.

-## Using the UDP Echo Client

-The demo also demonstrates a IPv4/IPv6 UDP echo client which can be enabled by setting the `mainCREATE_UDP_ECHO_TASKS_SINGLE` macro to 1 in the main file.

-The UDP Echo Client creates a task and sends messages to the IP address and port defined as `configECHO_SERVER_ADDR_STRING` (either v4 or v6 address) and configECHO_SERVER_PORT respectively in the FreeRTOSConfig.h file and expect to get echo of the messages back.
-There should be a UDP echo server running in the given IP and port.

 #### Sample UDP echo server in Go: